magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 A **callback** is a custom http request containing your device data, along with other variables, sent to a given platform when the aforesaid device message is received by Sigfox cloud.

-Create a callback to connect the Sigfox cloud to your ThingsBoard platform.
+Create a callback to connect the Sigfox cloud to your IoT Hub platform.
 In the upper right corner, click on the "**New**" button, and select "**Custom callback**".

 ![image](/images/user-guide/integrations/sigfox/sigfox-device-callbacks-2-pe.png)